 On the Snape bashing – this is a fic largely written from the point of view of Harry and James/Thor.
 Both of whom have no reason to like Snape.
 They don't know about his redeeming qualities, which are few and far between.
 Snape was a good guy in the books, but he was also a jackass.
 It was only Alan Rickman's awesome performances that made him especially sympathetic.

 He may get a bit nastier than he was in canon, but he won't be a bad guy – and that's because he has to see his childhood rival become internationally adored, politically powerful, personally powerful and quite literally as rich as a god, something which is bound to make him even sourer than before.
-And that's the thing about Snape: he's a bitter old man who can't let go of the past.
+And that's the thing about Snape: he's a bitter man who can't let go of the past.
 Also, where Lily's concerned, while I have no doubt that he genuinely cared for/loved her, it spilled over somewhat into obsession and I don't think he ever accepted that she chose James over him, nor why.

 Harry was finally out of the Hospital Wing, and he walked through the corridors of Hogwarts alone.
 Wherever he went, people whispered.
 It was annoying, but at least - unlike last year and the whole 'Heir of Slytherin' fiasco - they weren't whispering about anything bad this time, or implying that he was evil incarnate.

 Isn't weird that his dad's back from the dead?

 True.
 But why doesn't Harry have his powers?

 Maybe it's like magic – it doesn't develop until a certain age.
 Besides, who says he doesn't?
 I mean, I heard that he killed a basilisk with that sword in Dumbledore's office last year, and he fought a full grown dark wizard the year before.
 And don't forget the Troll.
 Surely that's a sign of something special?